 There are a lot of government-backed loans out there, and they can come from places you might not expect.
 Many grants come from the federal level of government, but there are some at the state level too.
 There are also loans from your state, county, and city governments that are available.

-The Federal Housing Administration (FHA), the US Department of Agriculture (USDA), the Veterans Administration (VA), and the US Department of Housing and Urban Development (HUD) all have money available for those that qualify, and many have specific first-time homebuyer loans.
+The Federal Housing Administration (FHA), the US Department of Agriculture (USDA), the Veterans Administration (VA), and the US Department of Housing and Urban Development (HUD) all have money available for those that qualify, and many have specific first-time homebuyer loan.

 Buying a house is tax-deductible, which can actually keep more money in your pocket when it comes time to file your taxes.
 Not to mention, when you are a first-time homebuyer, you may be eligible for tax breaks and credits that aren’t available to other types of homebuyers.
 And this type of money you save or get returned to you can help pay off things like PMI or other types of bills for a while!